-The total contribution made for the year ended 31 July 2008 was £6.703m of which employers' contribution totalled £4.513m and employees' contribution totalled £2.191m.
-The agreed rates of contribution for current years are 14.5% for employers.
-From April 2008 banded rates for employees ranging from 5.5% to 7.5% apply depending on an individual's full time pay.
+The total contribution made for the year ended 31 July 2009 was £7.61m of which employers' contribution totalled £5.15m and employees' contribution totalled £2.46m.
+The agreed rates of contribution for current years are 14.5% for employers with banded contribution rates for employees ranging from 5.5% to 7.5% apply depending on an individual's full time pay.